An installation and invitation by Abe Louise Young and Alan Shefsky

-This immersive exhibit of intimate letters showcases the verbal play, joy and naked honesty of two awardwinning poets who became life-long confidantes using words and art.
-About 150 letters and postcards are curated throughout the space, and visitors are encouraged to touch, read and interact with the originals.
+This immersive exhibit of intimate letters showcases the verbal play, joy and naked honesty of two poets who became life-long confidantes using words and art.
+Letters and postcards are curated throughout the space, and visitors are encouraged to touch, read and interact with the originals.
 Letters are hung from the ceiling on strings, nailed to the wall in grids and clipped to decorated mailing envelopes attached to various surfaces.
 A selection of poems written in conversation are framed in double-sided glass and attached to the wall at 90-degree angle, creating intimate nooks for people to enter.
-Visitors are invited to also sit and compose a letter of their own, and provided with writing and art supplies, envelopes, antique flash card images, and 100 letter-writing prompts.
+Visitors are invited to sit and compose a letter of their own, and provided with writing and art supplies, envelopes, antique flash card images, and 100 letter-writing prompts.

 This installation showcases the art of letter-writing, the process of becoming confidantes using words and art, and a friendship between a man and woman--one lesbian and one straight, one Midwestern and one Southern.
 The exhibit opened first at Prizer Arts in Austin, TX in 2015, where it attracted over 400 attendees, many of whom took the invitation to write a letter of their own.
 The exhibit is available to travel throughout the U.S. to galleries, museums and schools.